 A shareholder or group of shareholders, holding at least 5% of the issued share capital, has the right to requisition an extraordinary general meeting.
 A shareholder, or a group of shareholders, holding at least 3% of the issued share capital of the Company, has the right to put an item on the agenda of an AGM or to table a draft resolution for an item on the agenda of any general meeting (whether an AGM or an EGM) provided that such item is accompanied by reasons justifying its inclusion or the full text of any draft resolution proposed to be adopted at the general meeting.
-A request by a member to put an item on the agenda or to table a draft resolution shall be received by the company in hardcopy form or in electronic form at least 42 days before the meeting to which it relates.
+A request by a member to put an item on the agenda or to table a draft resolution shall be received by the Company in hardcopy form or in electronic form at least 42 days before the meeting to which it relates.

-Notice of the Annual General Meeting and the Form of Proxy are sent to shareholders at least twenty-one days before the meeting.
-The Company's Annual Report is available on the Company's website, http://corporate.ryanair.com.
-The 2016 Annual General Meeting will be held at 9 a.m. on September 14, 2016 in the Radisson Blu Hotel, Dublin Airport, Ireland.
+Notice of the Annual General Meeting and the Form of Proxy are sent to shareholders at least 21 days before the meeting.
+The Company's Annual Report is available on the Company's website, https://investor.ryanair.com.

+The Annual General Meeting will be held at 9 a.m. on September 19, 2019 in the City North Hotel and Conference Centre, Gormanston, Co.
+Meath, K32W562, Ireland.

 All general meetings other than the Annual General Meeting are called Extraordinary General Meetings ("EGM").
-An EGM must be called by giving at least twenty-one clear days' notice.
+An EGM must be called by giving at least 21 clear days' notice.
 Except in relation to an adjourned meeting, three members, present in person or by proxy, entitled to vote upon the business to be transacted, shall be a quorum.
 The passing of resolutions at a general meeting, other than special resolution, requires a simple majority.
 To be passed, a special resolution requires a majority of at least 75% of the votes cast.
 Votes may be given in person by a show of hands, or by proxy.

 At the Meeting, after each resolution has been dealt with, details are given of the level of proxy votes cast on each resolution and the numbers for, against and withheld.
 This information is made available on the Company's website following the meeting.
+At the 2018 AGM, discretionary proxies representing approximately 3.4% of shares were voted in favour of all resolutions by the meeting's Chairman.
+The Company will continue to report such discretionary proxy voting in future Annual Reports.